What Tax-Aide Can and Cannot Do - Scope

 - Note: The FTB presumes residency if a person spends nine months or more of the calendar year in California.

-- Note: A person becomes a resident of California when they make it their home versus when they come for a visit.
+- Note: A person becomes a California resident when they make it their home versus when they come for a visit.

-- For full-year residents of California, always file a CA tax return (Form 540) when filing a federal return, unless the taxpayer has already filed for CA, such as by using the FTB’s free CalFile service.
+- For full-year residents of California, always file a CA tax return (Form 540) when filing a federal return, unless the taxpayer has already filed for CA, such as via the FTB’s free CalFile service.

 - For part-year residents and California nonresidents who have income sources in CA, CA Form 540NR is required, which is out-of-scope.